-Mr. Fennelly's work has been seen on Broadway, Off Broadway and regionally.
-Bill was the original Assistant Director on the creation of the TONY Award winning Jersey Boys, was the Resident Director for the Broadway First National Tour of Disney’s award-winning The Lion King, was the Associate Director for the world premiere musical The Gershwins' Fascinating Rhythm, which began its life at Hartford Stage Company and then moved to Broadway which featured: Sara Ramirez, Patrick Wilson, Adrienne Lennox, Liz Calloway, Beth Leavel, Mary Bond Davis, Michael Berresse, and Orfeh; he was also the Assistant Director to Sir Alan Ayckbourn on the U.S. premiere of Mr. Ayckbourn’s and Lord Andrew Lloyd Webber’s new musical By Jeeves.
+Bill was the original Assistant Director on the creation of the TONY Award winning Jersey Boys directed by Des McAnuff, he was the Resident Director for the Broadway First National Tour of Disney’s award winning The Lion King directed by Julie Taymour, he was the Associate Director for the world premiere and Broadway production of The Gershwins' Fascinating Rhythm directed by Mark Lamos; he was also the Assistant Director to Sir Alan Ayckbourn on the U.S. premiere of Sir Ayckbourn’s and Lord Andrew Lloyd Webber’s musical By Jeeves.
 Bill spent four seasons as a staff director with New York City Opera at Lincoln Center where he worked on over thirteen new productions including the Glimmerglass World Premiere, the NYC Premiere and the EMMY nominated PBS Great Performances Telecast of Central Park by Terrence McNally, Robert Beaser, Wendy Wasserstein, Deborah Drattell, Michael Torke and A.R.
 Gurney.
-Additionally, Bill directed the world premiere and Off Broadway production of Frankenstein the musical, which featured Hunter Foster, Steve Blanchard and Chrisitiane Noll.
+Additionally, Bill directed the world premiere and Off Broadway production of Frankenstein the musical.